chainspace/chainspace-prototype/initial-observations.md

 ## Understanding the Code

-There are two parts to chainspace:
+There are two parts to Chainspace:

 - The Client
 - The verification node